joshb/joshb.github.io/articles/stenciled_shadow_volumes_in_opengl/index.md

     }
 ```

 In the above bit of code, we disable the polygon offset and front/back face culling, and re-enable writing to the color and depth buffers.
-Then we set the stencil operations to reset each pixel's stencil value for anything we draw, and we call <strong>draw_shadow</strong>, which just fills the screen with a dark quad - however, due to the stencil operations we performed when rendering the back and front faces of the surface's shadow volume, the dark quad will color in only the areas that have been shadowed by the surface.
+Then we set the stencil operations to reset each pixel's stencil value for anything we draw, and we call **draw_shadow**, which just fills the screen with a dark quad - however, due to the stencil operations we performed when rendering the back and front faces of the surface's shadow volume, the dark quad will color in only the areas that have been shadowed by the surface.

 Once we've called draw_shadow, we disable stencil testing, end the loop, and we're done.
 Here's a screenshot of the demo (the four cubes in the middle project shadows; the sphere doesn't, but is occluded by the cubes' shadows):